trongthanh/dotfiles/README.md

 - [SublimeLinter-jsxhint](https://github.com/SublimeLinter/SublimeLinter-jsxhint): SublimeLinter 3 plugin for JSX (React.js), using the NodeJS package `jsxhint`.
 - [Terminal](http://wbond.net/sublime_packages/terminal): Launch terminals from the current file or the root project folder

-#### EditorConfig
+#### Additional Snippets:

+- __SCSS Lint config__: Triggered by `scsslint` in new text file.
+This is our conventional SCSS linting rules.
+Save it as `.scss-lint.yml` to project root.
+- __.gitignore__: Triggered by 'gitignore' in new text file.
+This is our generic files ignoring rules for GIT.
+Further modify it with project specific rules.
+Save it as `.gitignore` at project root and checked into GIT repo.
+- __Default EditorConfig__: Triggered by `editorconfig` in new text file.
+Save it as `.editorconfig` at project root and should be checked into version control system.

-[EditorConfig](http://editorconfig.org/) helps developers define and seamlessly maintain consistent coding styles between different editors and IDEs.
+> [EditorConfig](http://editorconfig.org/) helps developers define and seamlessly maintain consistent coding styles between different editors and IDEs.
 Most of the time, the concerned preferences are new line format, indentation rules for each kind of source files.

-- __editorconfig.sublime-snippet__: Triggered by `editorconfig` in new text file; default set of config to maintain editor's preferences for a specific project; save it at project root and should be checked into version control system.

 #### Key Bindings Modifiers